 Retirement and aged care amendments package

 Brisbane is growing and changing, and in coming decades this will include a larger ageing population.
 The need for retirement and aged care housing options will increase by 50% by 2027.
-In some parts of Brisbane older people may struggle to find housing to suit their needs, so it's important to plan now.
+In some parts of Brisbane, older people may struggle to find housing that suits their needs, so it's important to plan now.

 The proposed package aims to:

-- enable retirement and aged care facilities to be located near each other
+- Encourage retirement facilities and aged care facilities in our neighbourhoods

-- remove unintended barriers to the establishment of retirement living and aged care accommodation
+- Remove unintended barriers to the establishment of retirement facilities and aged care facilities in desired localities

 Council is no longer progressing changes in relation to privately owned sport and recreation land.